commonsguy/cwac-richedit/README.markdown

 Version
 -------
-This is version v0.5.1 of this module, meaning it is creeping towards respectability.
+This is version v0.5.3 of this module, the last version that is expected to be released, as this project is discontinued.

 Demo
 ----